-- (1) A requirement that all bills and amendments to bills in the legislature must be accompanied by a racial and ethnic impact statement. - (2) A requirement that all proposed rules must be accompanied by a racial and ethnic impact statement when introduced. - (3) A requirement that racial and ethnic impact statements must include an estimate of the impact of the bill, amendment or proposed rule on racial and ethnic people of color, and the basis for the estimate, including any specific data relied upon. - (4) A prohibition against passing bills that increase racial or ethnic disparities.
+- (1) A requirement that all bills and amendments to bills in the legislature must be accompanied by a racial and ethnic impact statement. - (2) A requirement that all proposed rules must be accompanied by a racial and ethnic impact statement when introduced. - (3) A requirement that racial and ethnic impact statements must include an estimate of the impact of the bill, amendment or proposed rule on racial and ethnic people of color, and the basis for the estimate, including any specific data relied upon. - (4) A prohibition against passing bills that increase racial or ethnic disparities. - (5) The establishment of an independent office or entity tasked with producing the racial and ethnic impact statements.

-NY A 4348 | S 4745 and A 5567 | S 3067 - which are cited above - do not provide a holistic solution to this urgent issue.
-Our holistic racial and ethnic impact statement proposal has received the support of the New York State Black, Puerto Rican, Hispanic and Asian Legislative Caucus and was featured in their 2021 The People's Budget: Budget Equity XXIX.
+NY A 4348 / S 4745 and A 5567 / S 3067 - which are cited above - do not provide a holistic solution to this urgent issue.
+Our holistic racial and ethnic impact statement proposal has received the support of the New York State Black, Puerto Rican, Hispanic and Asian Legislative Caucus and was featured in both their 2021 The People's Budget: Budget Equity XXIX and their 2022 The People's Budget.
 Undoing generations of racial and ethnic disparities and institutionalized harm demands an anti-racist approach that actively examines the role of legislative and regulatory action in perpetuating inequality in New York.
 Now is the time to get it right.